jordansissel/sysadvent/2011/06/article.md

 do, come back and reread this.
 If you weren't convinced before, you will be after listening.
-Bob Martin talks mainly about traditional programming languages and history in, but also talks about interpreted languages and the ever-common ground of sequence (aka assignment), selection (conditions), and iteration (looping)i - you thing you do anything else in shell scripts? ;)
+Bob Martin talks mainly about traditional programming languages and history in, but also talks about interpreted languages and the ever-common ground of sequence (assignment), selection (conditionals), and iteration (loops) - you think you don't do all of those in a shell script?

 The fact is that, as a system administrator, you probably know more about the inner workings of the systems you manage than anyone at your company.
 Not only